danielnaab/django-int-to-roman/README.md

 ## Project outline

 - Because this is a simple Django project, there is no reason for the use of "apps".
-The sole URL is specified in the root `urlpatterns`, and the role view is in a root `views.py`.
+The sole view is specified in the root `urlpatterns` with two URL patterns.

 - Settings are modularized into a package, with `defaults.py` specifying the base settings and environment-specific settings in separate modules.